-A Prophecy of the First and Second Comings of Jesus Christ
+A Prophecy of the First and Second Advent of Jesus Christ

-Some of these have become traditional readings in churches and in homes at Christmastime.
+We break some of these out once a year and read them in our churches and homes at Christmas time.
 The traditional narratives of Christ’s birth found in the Gospels are appropriately popular at this time of year, too.
 Isaiah 53 has always been an important one as well.

 And the redemption found in that one usually reduces me to a pile of tears.

-In this post however, I want to break from the norm just a little and share with you the first 2 verses of Isaiah 61.
+In this post, I want to break from the Christmas norm just a little and spend some time with you on both Advents.
+We’ll do that with the first 2 verses of Isaiah 61.

 The Year of the Lord’s Favor